wxcuop/pyfixmsg_plus/README.md

 Notes
 -----
-This is only a FIX message library.
-It doesn't include a FIX session management system or an order management core, or anything similar.
-It is purely message parsing-manipulation-serialisation.
+This is  a FIX message library that includes simple  FIX session management system.
+It does not contain an order management core, or anything similar.
+It is purely message parsing-manipulation-serialisation and focused on testing.
 It is however easy to integrate into an order management or a exchange/broker simulator, etc.